clulab/processors/README.md

 This is the main public code repository of the Computational Language Understanding (CLU) Lab led by [Mihai Surdeanu](http://surdeanu.info/mihai/) at [University of Arizona](http://www.arizona.edu).
 This repository contains (in descending order of novelty):

 + A rule-based event extraction (EE) framework called Odin (Open Domain INformer) in the `org.clulab.odin` package.
 See [Odin's Wiki page](https://github.com/sistanlp/processors/wiki/ODIN-(Open-Domain-INformer)) for more details.
 + Two full-fledged Rhetorical Structure Theory (RST) discourse parsers.
 The discourse parsers are transparently included in our natural language (NL) processors (see below).
 The version in `CoreNLPProcessor` relies on constituent syntax, whereas the one in `FastNLPProcessor` uses dependency syntax.
-The latter is marginally worse (< 1 F1 point lower for the complete task) but it is much faster.
-You can test our discourse parsers online [here](http://agathon.sista.arizona.edu:8080/discp/).
+They perform approximately the same, but the latter is much faster.
 + A machine learning (ML) package (`org.clulab.learning`), which includes implementations for common ML algorithms (e.g., Perceptron, Logistic Regression, Support Vector Machines, Random Forests) for both classification and ranking.
 + A suite of NL processors in the `org.clulab.processors` package.
 We currently provide three APIs: one for [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), one for a faster processor (`FastNLPProcessor`) that cherry picks fast components from multiple sources (Stanford and [MaltParser](http://www.maltparser.org/)), and, lastly, one for biomedical texts (`BioNLPProcessor`), which integrates resources trained for this domain (Stanford parser and our own NER based on the Stanford CRF).